pixelzee3/100-days-of-code/log.md

 **Today's Progress**: Learned Svelte and SvelteKit.

 **Thoughts**: Starting to really love the framework.
 I initially learned it cause I wanted speed, but the development experience in Svelte is just so much better.

+### Day 43: July 24, 2022

+**Today's Progress**: Continued working on a Frontend Mentor landing page.

+**Thoughts**: I worked for so long that my brain started fogging.
+Honestly, I'm starting to realize the importance of thinking before writing code -- I was rushing my thought process which often made my code bad.